QingyongHu/SensatUrban/README.md

 ### (4) Training and Evaluation
 Here we provide the training and evaluation script of [RandLA-Net](https://github.com/QingyongHu/RandLA-Net) for your reference.
-#### 4.1 Setup
 - Download the dataset

-Download the files named "data_release.zip".
+Download the files named "data_release.zip" [here](https://forms.gle/m4HJiqZxnq8rmjc8A).
 Uncompress the folder and move it to `/Dataset/SensatUrban`.

 - Setup the environment
 ```